fogleman/sdf/README.md

 ## Example

-Here is a complete example that generates the model shown.
+Here is a complete example that generates the model shown below.
 This is the canonical [Constructive Solid Geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry) example.

-Yes, that's really the entire code!
-You can 3D print that model or use it in a 3D game.

 ```python
 from sdf import *